vipul-khatana/Compressed-Image-Interface/README.md

 9 10 -1
 7 9 -1

-The first line has image width and height respectively.
-Second line onwards, each line corresponds to image rows (we will number them as 0 to width-1).
-In each line we store column indices for contiguous segments of black pixels.
+For every row in the image we store column indices for contiguous segments of black pixels.
 For example in the line corresponding to row 2 the set of black pixels are from column number 3 to 7.
 Hence we have 3 7 in the fourth line of the representation.
 The -1s demarcate the rows.
 If there are more than 1 contiguous black segments in a row then we store the start and end indices of each segment in order, as for rows 4, 9 and 10.

-The ADT for the compressed image described in CompressedImage.java
+The ADT for the compressed image described in [CompressedImage.java]()